 This thesis describes a system capable of digitally recording the analog charge deposited on the Region 1 tracking system detectors used by the Qweak experiment at Jefferson Lab.
-Charged particle position information is made available by using a process known as Gas Electron Multiplication (GEM) whereby the original particle generates an avalanche of charged particles large enough to be detected by large-scale electronics.
+Charged particle position information is made available by using a process known as Gas Electron Multiplication (GEM) whereby electrons liberated by an incident ionizing particle are amplified to produce an avalanche of charged particles large enough to be measured by electronics.
 The final stage of this GEM detector contains analog voltage signals on individual copper strips within the charge collector.
-The analog signals on these individual strips are processed by a custom-made integrated circuit (IC), called VFAT2 (or VFAT), containing preamplifiers and pulse-shaping networks.
-[1][2][3]
+The analog signals on these individual strips are processed by a custom-made integrated circuit (IC), called the VFAT2 (or VFAT), containing preamplifiers and pulse-shaping networks. ^{[1][2][3]}

-For the purpose of recording the content of multiple VFAT cards simultaneously, it was necessary to use the V1495 Field Programmable Gate Array module built by CAEN which operates on a VME backplane.[4]
-The block diagram for the Region 1 detector is shown in Figure 1-1 on page 2.
+For the purpose of recording the content of multiple VFAT cards simultaneously, it was convenient to use the V1495 Field Programmable Gate Array module built by CAEN which operates on a VME backplane.^[4] The block diagram for the Region 1 detector is shown in Figure 1-1 on page 2.

 Where necessary this thesis will reference and attempt to explain other portions from various manuals; all of these pertinent manuals are included on a CD with the original copy of this thesis.
-For the user firmware and the ROC (Read Out Controller) portions of the detector, UML diagrams have been included to simplify the process of familiarizing the reader with this detector and its respective algorithms for data acquisition from the VFATs.
+For the user firmware and the ROC (Read Out Controller) portions of the detector, UML (Universal Modeling Language) diagrams have been included to simplify the process of familiarizing the reader with this detector and its respective algorithms for the VFAT data acquisition system.
 Unfortunately, due to the finite nature of this thesis, there are many assumptions that are made about the level of technical proficiency of the reader; hopefully, these are minimal, but certainly they are unavoidable.